bbvch/farbsort-websocket/README.md

 ```

 Preparation:
-If python pip is installed, the server will automatically download the necessary libraries.
+If *farbsort* is installed  using pip all necessary libraries will be installed with it.
 using 'sudo apt-get install python-pip' will install pip on your system

 ```
 sudo apt-get install python-tornado
 ```
 	*OR* use python pip (if installed)
 ```